Pre-Order the Event Brochure Now!

 Key topics include:

-The Uber and Lyft IPOs have placed the spotlight firmly on mobility business models.
-Despite the billions raised, the big questions still remain; where is the long-term money in mobility?
+The Uber and Lyft IPOs have place the spotlight firmly on mobility business models.
+Despite the billions raised, the big questions still remain; where is the long term money in mobility?
 Can it ever be profitable?

 It will tackle key challenges including:

-In an in-depth discussion they will get inside the business model and platform/ data management challenges underpinning MaaS to find a win-win between the commercial imperatives of mobility service providers and the sustainability aims of the public sector.
+Identifying the business models and platform/ data management challenges underpinning MaaS to find a win-win between the commercial imperatives of mobility service providers and the sustainability aims of the public sector.